nasa/ow_autonomy/README.md

 ```

 Assumed is this directory filed properly within an OceanWATERS ROS workspace
-(see Conftluence for instructions).
+(see Confluence for instructions).
 Build the entire workspace with:

 ```bash
  catkin build